PardCode/CPP-3D-Game-Tutorial-Series/README.md

 This repository contains:
 * Source Code of `CX3D Framework`,
-* Source Code of a series of `Samples` that show how to use the framework (e.g. SpaceshipGame).
+* Source Code of a series of `Samples` that show how to use the framework (e.g. SpaceShooterGame).
 * Documentation

 The repository contains also branches like `AllTutorials` and `AssetsAndLibs`, related to the YouTube Tutorial Series called `C++ 3D Game Tutorial Series`.<br>